 Why Training is so Important?

-A human being is considered as the weakest link in any security chain.
+A human being is considered the weakest link in any security chain.
 Even though the organization has implemented complex technology, comprehensive policies, procedures, checklist, forms, but, if employees don’t follow them, everything goes down to the drain.
 Employees are considered the first, last, and best control.
 Therefore, if you want to implement AML/CFT policies, procedures effectively, you need to train your employees rigorously.

 What does the regulator or Auditor focus on the training program of the organization: